timdeschryver/timdeschryver.dev/content/blog/why-i-stopped-worrying-about-test-setups-by-using-autofixture/index.md

 Since there's only a little bit of documentation that can be found in the AutoFixture repository, I really liked and learned a lot from the [blog posts](https://blog.ploeh.dk/tags/#AutoFixture-ref) written by [Mark Seemann](https://twitter.com/ploeh), who is also the creator of AutoFixture.
 So definitely make sure to check those out!

-Lastly, here are some highlights why I think you should be using AutoFixture as a test fixture builder:
+Lastly, here are some highlights of why I think you should be using AutoFixture as a test fixture builder:

-- tests remain clean and focused about the requirements;
+- tests remain clean and focused; the requirements are clearly visible
 - low coupling between test code and application code; application code can change without having an impact on the existing tests
 - test setup code doesn't need to be discussed, implemented, nor maintained; the defaults values of AutoFixture provide a good baseline that can be patched where needed, you also don't need to reflect on providing proper test data because constrained non-deterministic data is everything you need for your test data
 - AutoFixture's API is extensible for manual overwrites; properties can be overwritten with Customizations and SpecimenBuilders.
 For specific one-off tests, the object under test can be overwritten in the test